 Many people who invest in really good knives do not understand why they have not done so in the past, as their experience of cooking differ like night and day.
 It may also be worth buying a good cutting board that does not damage the knives" - Igor Sapega

 John Saxon - Sapega Group collaborates with John Saxon from Norway, who moved to Japan in 2008, only to master his

 Kiritsuke literally means "slit open".
 The Kiritsuke knife is best suited for the preparation of fish, meat, and fine slicing of vegetables.

 The serrated edge is able to easily and evenly cut through thick, crusty bread.

-The heaviness and shape of a cleaver make it the perfect thing for breaking down meat and chopping tough vegetables.
+The heaviness and shape of the Nakiri make it the perfect thing for breaking down boneless meat and chopping tough vegetables.

 All-around knife used for cutting and slicing of fish, meat, vegetables.
 The Santoku is the best-selling blade shape in Japan.

 All-around knife for preparing fish, meat, and vegetables.
 Its's ease of use makes it perfect for both beginner and more advanced chef's.